mlange-42/arche/docs/content/user-guide/events/index.md

 ## Custom listeners

-Custom listeners can by created by implementing the interface {{< api ecs Listener >}}.
+Custom listeners can be created by implementing the interface {{< api ecs Listener >}}.
-Here is an example of a listener that listens to addition of a `Position` component:
+Here is an example of a listener that listens to additions of a `Position` component:

 {{< code events_listener_test.go >}}

 ## EntityEvent

 In `Listener.Notify`, as well as in the callback for {{< api listener Callback >}}, we get an {{< api ecs EntityEvent >}} as argument.
-It provides all sort of information about the even, like the affected {{< api ecs Entity >}}, event types covered, components added and removed, and more.
-See the API docs for {{< api ecs EntityEvent >}} for details.
+It provides all sorts of information about the event, like the affected {{< api ecs Entity >}}, event types covered, components added and removed, and more.
+See the API docs of {{< api ecs EntityEvent >}} for details.